 Are you keeping a journal?
-Here are some ideas you will love if you enjoy both writing and the Tarot… or even if you are completely new to the Tarot but open to using a new tool for triggering new thoughts and ideas.
+Here are some ideas for Tarot Journaling Prompts you will love if you enjoy both writing and the Tarot… or even if you are completely new to the Tarot but open to using an esoteric tool in a creative way for inspiring new thoughts and ideas.

 Tarot and journaling are the two tools that can help you achieve self-awareness better than any other.
 Using the Tarot cards (or archetypal keys) as journaling prompts, combines these two tools in a powerful way and helps you access the realm of the subconscious.